 As mentioned in our promise, reliability is key in running an internet radio station.
 Equipment needs to be well made, software well tested, networks solid and capacity has to be available.
 No-one wants to listen to a station that buffers every other minute.

-We currently connect to the net via a dedicated 100mbps link.
-This allows us to support in excess of 200 listeners at 256kbps.
+We currently connect to the net via a dedicated 1gbps link.
+This allows us to support over 1000 listeners at 256kbps.
 We have tested at maximum capacity without any network buffering issues.

 256kbps MP3 Stream